eleda77/eleda77.github.io/docs/vocab_list.md

 **dexiosis** - the representation of two people offering each other their right hand

+**diapason** - a grand swelling burst of harmony; the entire compass, range, or scope of something

 **dimber** - pretty; neat

+**disembogue** - (of a river or stream) emerge or be discharged into the sea or a larger river

 **distaff** - a stick or spindle on to which wool or flax is wound for spinning; of or relating to women